Manas-Ramesh/PlanItIU/VERCEL_DEPLOYMENT.md

 ## Environment Variables

-Make sure these are set in Vercel:
+Make sure these are set in Vercel (Settings → Environment Variables):

+### Required for Authentication:
 - `NEXT_PUBLIC_SUPABASE_URL`
 - `NEXT_PUBLIC_SUPABASE_ANON_KEY`
 - `SUPABASE_SERVICE_ROLE_KEY` (if needed for server-side operations)

+### Required for AI Features (Transcript Analysis):
+- `OPENAI_API_KEY` - **CRITICAL**: Required for the transcript upload feature to work.
+Get your API key from https://platform.openai.com/api-keys

+**Note**: If transcript analysis works on localhost but not in production, check that `OPENAI_API_KEY` is set in Vercel.
+The API will fail silently or return errors if this key is missing.